Consumer arbitration: Consumer Financial Protection Bureau study and rulemaking

 fundamental fairness".
 The rules will be presented to a small business panel, after which a public comment period will follow.
 The CFPB announced publication of a proposed rule on May 5, 2016.

 Reception of the proposed rules was mixed.
 Consumer groups praised the proposed rules but criticized the CFPB's decision not to ban arbitration entirely.
 According to Ken Sweet of the Associated Press, arbitration experts believe that the ban on class action waivers would cause businesses to remove arbitration clauses entirely, since arbitration, "which is typically paid for by the bank, becomes less cost-effective."
 Nearly 13,000 comments on the proposed rules were submitted by the August 22, 2016 deadline, which, according to Yuka Hayashi of The Wall Street Journal, would entail a "rough road ahead" for finalizing the rule.

-The CFPB has not announced a date for publishing a final rule.
-Alan Kaplinsky attributes the delay to the fear of a Congressional override of the final rule under the Congressional Review Act, which would "preclude[]" the CFPB "from ever issuing a similar rule in the future."

 Rules promulgated by the CFPB with respect to arbitration clauses will only apply to contracts entered into at least 180 days after such promulgation.
 Gilles and Friedman suggest that this "grandfather clause" would cause a "dash to insert waivers that will follow any rulemaking", and they say that it would have an effect on credit card agreements where cardholders are subject to contracts that are in effect for a long period of time.
 Alan Kaplinsky wrote in April 2016 that "companies who do not presently use arbitration agreements in their financial services contracts should strongly consider adding them" to take advantage of the grandfather clause.